Dylan Thomas: Aftermath

 Rumours circulated of a brain haemorrhage, followed by competing reports of a mugging or even that Thomas had drunk himself to death.
 Later, speculation arose about drugs and diabetes.
-At the post-mortem, the pathologist found three causes of death – pneumonia, brain swelling and a fatty liver.
+At the post-mortem, the pathologist found three causes of death—pneumonia, brain swelling and a fatty liver.
 His liver showed no sign of cirrhosis.
+Many sources have criticised Feltenstein's role and actions, especially his incorrect diagnosis of delirium tremens and the high dose of morphine he administered.
+Dr C. G. de Gutierrez-Mahoney, the neurosurgeon who treated Thomas while at St. Vincents, concluded that Feltenstein's failure to see that Thomas was gravely ill and have him admitted to hospital sooner "was even more culpable than his use of morphine".

 The publication of John Brinnin's 1955 biography Dylan Thomas in America cemented Thomas's reputation as a "roistering, drunken and doomed poet"; Brinnin focuses on Thomas's last few years and paints a picture of him as a drunk and a philanderer.
 Later biographies have criticised Brinnin's view, especially his coverage of Thomas's death.
 David Thomas in Fatal Neglect: Who Killed Dylan Thomas? writes that Brinnin, along with Reitell and Feltenstein, were culpable.
-FitzGibbon's 1965 biography ignores Thomas's heavy drinking and skims over his death, giving just two pages in his detailed book to Thomas's demise.
-Ferris in his 1989 biography includes Thomas's heavy drinking, but is more critical of those around him in his final days and does not draw the conclusion that he drank himself to death.
-Many sources have criticised Feltenstein's role and actions, especially his incorrect diagnosis of delirium tremens and the high dose of morphine he administered.
-Dr C. G. de Gutierrez-Mahoney, the doctor who treated Thomas while at St. Vincents, concluded that Feltenstein's failure to see that Thomas was gravely ill and have him admitted to hospital sooner "was even more culpable than his use of morphine".
+Ferris in his 1989 biography references Thomas's heavy drinking, but is more critical of those around him in his final days and does not draw the conclusion that he drank himself to death.
+Whilst his heavy alcohol consumption is seen as a contributory factor to his final illness, Andrew Sinclair and George Tremlett express the view that Thomas was not an alcoholic.
+Likewise Constantine Fitzgibbon, his first biographer and friend, who was personally familiar with Thomas's drinking habits, notes that though there were multiple episodes of excessive alcohol consumption, there were also lengthy periods of relative abstinence.

-Caitlin Thomas's autobiographies, Leftover Life to Kill (1957) and My Life with Dylan Thomas: Double Drink Story (1997), describe the effects of alcohol on him and their relationship.
-"Ours was not only a love story, it was a drink story, because without alcohol it would never had got on its rocking feet", she wrote, and "The bar was our altar."
-Biographer Andrew Lycett ascribed the decline in Thomas's health to an alcoholic co-dependent relationship with his wife, who deeply resented his extramarital affairs.
-In contrast, Dylan biographers Andrew Sinclair and George Tremlett express the view that Thomas was not an alcoholic.
-Tremlett argues that many of Thomas's health issues stemmed from undiagnosed diabetes.